-Launched over 30 years ago, AAH South Sudan programme was started about 30 years ago and is the largest of AAH-I’s six country programmes.
-It is uniquely known for its community empowerment approach for helping refugees, stayees, returnees, and host communities get over the effects of war and other forms of conflict.
-The programme runs projects in primary health care services, food and income security, education, water, hygiene and sanitation and capacity building programmes for peace and reintegration.
-Currently, the programme is operational in eight out of the original 10 States of South Sudan.
+Launched over 30 years ago, AAH South Sudan programme is the largest of the country programmes and is uniquely known for its community-centred approach to supporting refugees, stayees, returnees, and host communities recover from the effects of war through humanitarian and development interventions.
+The programme runs projects in primary health care services, food and income security, education, water, hygiene and sanitation and capacity building for peace and reintegration.

 Armed clashes, attacks on humanitarian workers and other security incidents continue to result in civilian deaths, displacement and disease outbreak.
 Our programmes focus on improving access and quality of health services with attention to mothers and children, infrastructure development, health system strengthening, human resource development and capacity development with a passion of improving the health outcomes in the communities that we serve.
 We are currently implementing three projects in South Sudan: